teuton-software/teuton/README.md

 to check.
 * `command "cat /etc/passwd|grep david|wc -l"`: Define the command that will be execute in the target host.
-* `run_from :localhost`: Execute the previous command into the target host.
+* `run_from :host1`: Execute the previous command into the target host.
 * `check result.to_i.equal?(1)`: At the end we need to check the obtained result with our expectations: